Oaklight/toolregistry-hub/docs/tools/think_tool.md

 The Think Tool provides simple reasoning and brainstorming functionality for AI tools.
 This tool allows for cognitive processing and thought recording without obtaining new information or making changes to the external environment.
 It's designed specifically for AI tool integration and complex reasoning workflows.

+???+ note "Changelog"
+    0.5.0 no longer return thoughts as json

 ## 🎯 Overview

 The ThinkTool class offers a dedicated space for: